SonaliSuri/React-Sample-Dashboard/README.md

 ![Alt text](https://github.com/SonaliSuri/React-Sample-Dashboard/blob/master/Feed%20Details.PNG)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is my first project on ReactJs and I look forward to make the code more dynamic!
+This is my first project on ReactJs and I look forward to make the code more dynamic!The dashboard keeps a track of success,failures and in-progress tasks for each portfolio.

 ## Available Scripts